MiguelMSandin/phylogeniesQuickStart/README.md

 ## Before starting, why phylogenetic inference?
 (If you are only interested on the 'how', you can directly go to the [summary](https://github.com/MiguelMSandin/phylogeniesQuickStart#summary) section).

-Phylogenetic inference allows the exploration of **evolutionary relationships** among taxa beyond a pure pair-wise comparison.
+Phylogenetic inference allows the exploration of **evolutionary relationships** among taxa beyond a pure pair-wise comparison of their differences.
 Evolutionary relationships are normally inferred from observed intrinsic properties of a group of organisms such as DNA sequences, protein sequences or morphological traits.
-The first molecular phylogenetic analysis was performed by Carl Woese and George Fox ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)), they defined the primary domains of life through 16S rRNA characterization.
+The first molecular phylogenetic analysis was performed by Carl Woese and George Fox ([Woese and Fox, 1977](https://www.pnas.org/doi/full/10.1073/pnas.74.11.5088)).
+They defined the primary domains of life through 16S rRNA characterization.
 They provided a simple matrix of pairwise comparisons among DNA sequences, yet opened the doors for a much complex field of molecular evolution.
-Now a days, when reconstructing evolutionary patterns, we assume common ancestry and a bifurcating history in the diversification of the studied organisms.
+Now a days, when reconstructing evolutionary patterns, we assume common ancestry and a dichotomic diversification of the studied organisms.
 And the best (or most accepted) way to represent such patterns is the so called **phylogenetic tree**.

 ## What is a phylogenetic tree?
-The simplest answer is **a hypothesis** on the evolutionary relationships among the studied set of taxa or *phylogenetic species*, understanding *species* as genes, proteins or sepcific morphological traits.
+The simplest answer is **a hypothesis** on the evolutionary relationships among the studied set of taxa or *phylogenetic species*, understanding such *species* as genes, proteins or specific morphological traits.

 A phylogenetic tree represents a comparative analysis that meassures the **accumulated change** between pairs of *species*, normally meassured in rate of nucleotide substitution and interpreted as evolutionary change.
 In this sense, the **phylogenetic distance** between two given species is the accumulated horizontal length betweem them, independently of their vertical position in the tree.

 Briefly, the structure of a tree is rather simple.
 A phylogenetic tree assumes a **bifurcating diversification** in which a given **branch** splits into two branches in one given **node**.
 Each node and all its descendent taxa correspond to a (monophyletic) **clade**.
 A node with no further descendents is a terminal node and is frequently called **tip or leaf** of the tree, representing the *phylogenetic species*.

 The node gathering all *species* is called the **root** of the tree, and is normally used to give a biological and evolutionary interpretation of the tree beyond a pure relative comparison among the *species*.
-This node, when present, normally separates the outgroup (or outgroups) and the ingroup (please, see [Step 1](https://github.com/MiguelMSandin/phylogeniesQuickStart#species-selection-step-1) for further details on the root and the outgroups and ingroup concepts).
+This node, when present, corresponds to the last common ancestor of all *species* considered in the tree.

 ![Tree structure](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure1_tree_structure.png)

-In terms of writing and formating, the simplest tree format is called [newick](https://en.wikipedia.org/wiki/Newick_format), and it is simply a nested grouping of trees, where tips are separated by commas, and nodes are grouped by parentheses.
-The example above would look like as follows (without branch lengths, which are given after the given tip or node separated by a semicolon ":"):
+In terms of formating, the simplest tree format is called [newick](https://en.wikipedia.org/wiki/Newick_format), and it is simply a nested grouping of trees, where tips are separated by commas, and nodes are grouped by parentheses.
+The example above would look like as follows:
 ((a,b),((c,d),(e,f)));
+Note the semicolon (";") terminating the tree.
+Branch lengths (or the accumulated change) are provided after the given tip or node separated by a colon (":"), as follows:
+((a:1,b:1),((c:1,d:1),(e:1,f:1)));
+And finally, it is possible to add names to the nodes by simply including such names after the given node, as follows:
+((a:1,b:1),((c:1,d:1),(e:1,f:1)sub-clade)clade);

 ---